 What do The Friends of Thynghowe aim to achieve?

 We plan to continue discovering the ‘real’ history of Sherwood Forest and to restore the links that local people once had with this area of Birklands.

-By undertaking an annual celebration boundary perambulation we wish to introduce local people, particularly young people, to the sense of place, and the timeline they are part of.
+By undertaking an annual celebration boundary perambulation we introduce local people to the sense of place, and the timeline they are part of.